Millsap has 25 points as Nuggets beat Timberwolves, 128-116 - WHIZ News

-Millsap made his first six shots of the game before missing with 54 seconds left in the first half.
+Millsap had just two points in a 113-101 loss at Oklahoma City on Friday night but made a quick recovery.
+He hit his first six shots before missing with 54 seconds left in the first half.

+“I watched a lot of film over the past few days, seeing how I can get better,” Millsap said.
+“I’ve been out of the lineup for a while so trying to get back in rhythm and figure things out.”

 Nikola Jokic was nearly as sharp, making all six of his shots in the first half and going 11 of 14 from the field.
-He finished with 24 points and Jamal Murray had 19.
+He finished with 24 points and Jamal Murray had 19 on his 23rd birthday.

 Denver shot 58.9% after hitting 68.2% in the first half.